pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ## Configure the Admin Password via Environment Variable

-If you do not use the `--admin-root-password` option with the `run-server` command, the program will get the password from the environment variable `APPSETTING_adminRootPassword`.
+If you do not use the `--admin-password` option with the `run-server` command, the program will get the password from the environment variable `APPSETTING_adminRootPassword`.
 Configuring the password using the environment variable makes it easier to reuse the standard Docker image:

 ```cmd